.

 bicycle frame geometry

-Chainstay Length Comparison of 57cm Bikes:
+Chainstay Length Comparison for 57cm Bikes:

 Wheelbase